sneakysneak/docs/pages/connector-authentication/netsuite_suitetalk_rest_setup.md

 ### Create A Role

-If you haven't done so already you will need to create a custom role which includes the appropriate permissions to make the desired api calls.
+If you haven't done so already you will need to create a custom role which includes the appropriate permissions to make the desired API calls.

 1. From the top navigation bar go to **Setup** > **Users/Roles** > **Manage Roles** > **New**